African Safari World: Support

 Victorian Tourism Minister Tim Holding supported the proposal, stating; "From our perspective, this is a very exciting proposal...It's one that we think can bring great benefits, not only to Victorian families who have to fly all the way to Queensland, all the way to the Gold Coast to see world-class theme parks...We think it's a fantastic proposal, it's one that we want to give very serious consideration to."

-Unfortunately the cost to the Victoria taxpayer was expected to exceed A$100 million.
-This factor, combined with Werribee Open Range Zoo's refusal caused the plan to be indefinitely delayed.
+The cost to Victorian taxpayers, which was expected to exceed A$100 million, combined with Werribee Open Range Zoo's refusal caused the plan to be indefinitely delayed.

 In July 2013, it was proposed by Geelong City Council that a theme park be built at nearby Avalon Airport, and they have restarted discussions with Village Roadshow.